kheedogg/xv6-public/p6/README.md

 - When process forks,

-  1.Create shared mapping to the same page frames in physical page
+  1. Create shared mapping to the same page frames in physical page

-  2.Shared pages are read-only (not writable)
+  2. Shared pages are read-only (not writable)

 - When data is written to shared pages,

-  1.Page fault is generated
+  1. Page fault is generated

-  2.xv6 allocates new page frame in physical memory, and copy memory ofw original before write
+  2. xv6 allocates new page frame in physical memory, and copy memory ofw original before write

 - Reference counter for physical pages is needed